 On return from hiking the Grampians Peaks Trail, the best reward is surely visiting our cellar door at Best’s Wines where a glass of wine awaits.

-We offer a choice of seated tasting experiences in our old stables, from a free introductory tasting to paid Premium and Icon tasting experiences.
+We offer a choice of seated tasting experiences in our old stables.
+Choose from a free introductory tasting to paid Premium and Icon tasting experiences.
 Book ahead for your 45-minute session, and don’t forget to explore our underground cellars while you’re here to learn more about our long history.